xingboliu123/CBSimCast/README.md

-# LCSF for Weather Forecasting
+# CBSimCast for Cloud Forecasting

 This repository contains the implementation code for LCSF on the WeatherBench dataset.